compsci-simon/minimal-trpc-project/README.md

 ---

-To start the server run `npx tsx watch server`, and then to have the client run use `npx wait-port 3000 && npx tsx watch client`
+To start the server run `npx tsx watch server`, and then to have the client run use `npx wait-port 3000 && npx tsx client`